TransposeData/docs/docs/guides/key_concepts.md

 When using aggregate functions, such as `COUNT`, `SUM`, `AVG`, `MAX`, or `MIN`, group the data by indexed columns to speed up the query execution.

-Example: Find the total amount spent by each buyer for a specific nft address in the last day.
+Example: Find the total amount spent by each buyer for a specific NFT address in the last day.

 ```sql
 SELECT buyer_address, SUM(usd_price) AS total_spent